Dragosne/Manual-Testing-Portfolio/TEST PROJECT/README.md

 <h1 align="center">for IT Factory Manual Testing Course</h1>

-<code style="color : blue">The scope of the final project for ITFactory Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application</code>
+$${\color{The scope of the final project for ITFactory Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application}Red}$$

 Application under test: [Guru99 Banking WebApp](https://demo.guru99.com/V4/index.php)